Lost Traffic Ticket in IllinoisPage OverviewSUMMARY: How to Find Lost Illinois Traffic Ticket Information

 Neither the IL SOS nor the Illinois court system provides the option to search for lost traffic tickets online.

-If you can remember where you were ticketed, you're in luck.
+If you can remember where you received your IL traffic ticket, you're in luck.
 Just contact the traffic court in that area and request the lost traffic ticket information.

-If you can't remember where you were ticketed, contact the Illinois Secretary of State (SOS) at (800) 252-8980.
+If you cannot remember where the officer issued your traffic citation, contact the Illinois Secretary of State (SOS) at (800) 252-8980.
 As long as you can provide your IL driver's license number, a representative can give you everything from the citation number to the county court you need to go through.

-Visit your county's website and find out if they provide other options to search for an IL traffic ticket; chances are, though, you'll have to call the court (or appear in person) and request the ticket information.
+Visit your county's court website to find out if they provide other options to search for an IL traffic ticket; chances are, though, you'll have to call the court (or appear in person) and request the lost ticket information.

 - You'll plead "guilty," pay the ticket fine, and have a traffic conviction on your Illinois driving record.

 The court will notify you of your ticket payment options.
-Head over to our Paying Your Traffic Ticket section for details.
+Head over to our Paying Your Traffic Ticket section for more on how to pay a ticket once you get information about your lost ticket.

-Pleading "not guilty" means going to traffic court, and that's an entirely different ball game.
+Pleading "not guilty" to your traffic ticket means going to traffic court, and that's an entirely different ball game.
+To get additional help in fighting your IL traffic citation, look into hiring an IL traffic ticket attorney.
 Check our Fighting Your Illinois Traffic Ticket page for more information on how to contest an IL traffic ticket.Recommended ArticlesOther Topics in This Section